“Great things are done when men and mountains meet; This is not done by jostling in the street.”

 To reach Munda Gucha, reach Shinkiari in Manshera, KPK, and from there further head to Munda Gucha hamlet.

 Our trekking group already had arranged the logistics, food, tents, they just needed porters and guide that they got from the Manda Gucha.
 We had breakfast at Munda Gucha village at 10am and then arranged our own porter with horse to carry our bags.
 It is 7 hours steep trekking to the basecamp in Gali and having done Makra Summit, Fairy Meadows trek and Nanga Parbat basecamp trek, I had a clear idea what it would feel like after couple of hours with heavy backpacks.
-I recommended another group members who were planning to carry their own bags & thought they could do it, that it is a touch trekking and you will not be able to do it which they later thanked me for warning them after just first hour of trek.
+I recommended another group members who were planning to carry their own bags & thought they could do it, that it is a tough trekking and you will not be able to do it which they later thanked me for warning them after just first hour of trek.

 After breakfast and buying some supplies, we hired the jeeps for the first leg from Manda Gucha to Jachha where our journey actually began.
 My video starts from Jachha shot and the little stream there.